richardkentng/translate-api/readme.md

   - ~~Update~~: There is no need to edit the text of past translations.
   - Delete: Remove select translations from local storage.

-# Coolest Achievement: Custom Toast
+# Cool Achievement: Custom Toast

 ![custom toast](./github_images/custom-toast.png)